 In November 2000 when Dana married Carl Lynn Jenkins, she retained the name Dana Jones.

 Huck was born in 1964 in Washington State.
 He was named Carl Lynn Martinez.
 His mother remarried when he was a child, and he took the name Carl Lynn Jenkins.
-He grew up in the Seacliff neighborhood of Huntington Beach, California and attended Huntington Beach High School.
+He attended Huntington Beach High School.
 He was an avid golfer and surfer.
-Later, he lived in Nampa, Idaho, and attended Stevens-Henager College and ITT Technical Institute.
 He obtained a California contractor’s license in 1995 for his company True Construction (License #703070).

-Dana met Huck in 1998 when he was installing a kitchen she had designed.
+Dana met Huck in 1998 or 1999 when he was installing a kitchen she had designed.
 He moved into her condo in Long Beach soon after, and they were married on November 24, 2000.
-She bought a house in 2001, and they remodeled it.
+She bought a house in 2001, and they remodeled it together.
+At some point in their marriage, Huck took classes in jewelrymaking at Long Beach City College.

 According to state records, Huck’s contractor’s bond was cancelled on February 25, 2012, deactivating his license.
 Almost exactly two years later, Dana was dead.
 According her financial records, Huck had not earned any income during the six years prior to her death.
 During this time, he had inherited money and property from his deceased mother and stepfather.
 On tax returns, Dana listed Huck’s occupation as “not working.”